polarityio/mandiant-threat-intelligence/README.md

 ### Minimum MScore to Display
 The minimum MScore (0-100) required for indicators to be displayed [default is 80].
 Indicators with a MScore above 80 are considered malicious.

+### Disable Free Text Search
+Disables the ability to search non-entity text.

+### Search Results Type
+Search Results returns for Indicators, Malware, Reports, Threat Actors, and Vulnerabilities.
+Use this to limit the Search Results to just one specific Type, `All` types, or disable the Search Results with `None`.

 ### Ignored Entities
 Comma separated list of entities that you never want looked up.
 Should be set to "Only admins can view and edit".